 3. Does the use of IC’s impact student engagement in mathematics instruction?

+In the current study, we have assumptions.
 When exposed to IC-JPAs, students may increase academically in the area of mathematics.
 The use of IC-JPAs may increase students’ academic language usage.
 IC-JPAs may also increase student engagement in mathematics.

 Contextual Factors